 For example, if a man steals some bread to feed his family (poverty affects more than 60% of families in Togo and it is thought to be the 9th poorest country in Africa), he will probably be in the same cramped cell as a man who murdered 50 or more children to perform a series of rituals.
 Likewise, a woman with an undiagnosed mental health disorder causing violent aggression, may sleep by a woman speaking another language, who has been abused her whole life and either bribed into transporting drugs under threat of death or fooled into travelling with somebody else’s suitcase through sheer naivety.

-In other words, there is no effective system of organisation, and mental as well as physical health issues often go undiagnosed.
+There is no effective system of organisation, and mental as well as physical health issues often go un-diagnosed.
 There is also no computerised system held by the prison with detailed information on the inmates and their cases.
 Instead, a barely readable chalk board exists in each room showing who is inside at any one time.

 Prisoners in the male section usually sleep 80-90 to a cell which in Europe may sleep 4 prisoners.
 They pay for a space on the floor, and if there is no space to lie, then they pay for a space to sit, and if there is no space to sit, then they pay for a space to stand.
 They pay for food, for water, for showering and for everything else.
 If they have no money from family, then they must do jobs for prisoners who can pay them.